Diogo-Esteves/Diogo-Esteves/README.md

   :mailbox: How to reach me -> [Linkedin](https://www.linkedin.com/in/diogoesteves42/?locale=en_US)

-  :bulb: Fun fact: studied German and French language, but most of the time I only use it for movies :joy:.
+  :bulb: Fun fact: I studied German and French language, but most of the time I only use it for movies :joy:.

 ## Languages and Tools